Galser/tf-map-variable-in-ws-tfe202111-1/README.md

 }
 ```

-We are able to get this working when we use file "terraform.auto.tfvars" with below entry
+We are able to get this working when we use the file "terraform.auto.tfvars" with below entry
 additional_tags = { team : "mydev" } but when we try to pass this as input variable of our workspace in terraform enterprise, we are not able to get it working. ( TFE v 202111-1 )